1349: The Jews of Freilsburg Germany were massacred.

 1971: “Abbie an' Slats” a comic strip created by Al Capp was published for the last time today.

 1973: “Three Arabs were arrested in Italy at the border with Austria” thwarting “a planned attack on a transit camp in Austria for Jewish immigrants from Russia.”

-1974: The Mayor and City of West Berlin hosted a reception to mark the 85th birthday of Dr. Kate Frankenthal, a psychiatrist and socialist political leader during the Weimar Republic who fled Germany in 1933 and settled in the United States in 1936 where she became a consultant to the Jewish Family Service of New York.
+1974: The Mayor and City of West Berlin hosted a reception to mark the 85th birthday of Dr. Kate Frankenthal.
+A psychiatrist and socialist political leader during the Weimar Republic she fled Germany in 1933 and settled in the United States in 1936 where she became a consultant to the Jewish Family Service of New York.

 1974: PBS broadcast a performance of “June Moon” co-authored by George S. Kaufman.

 1975: The final part of the Agranat Commission’s report was published today.
 The commission had been set up after the Yom Kippur War to find out why the IDF had failed to perform as expected prior to, and during, the hostilities.

 1976: NBC broadcast the first episode of “The Practice” co-starring Didi Conn with music by David Shire.